-- Coblation Tonsillectomy: Better than LASER, Ultrasonic scalpel or Cryo with Minimum bleeding, Minimum heat generated at operation site, Minimum post operative pain.
+- Coblation Tonsillectomy: Better than LASER, Ultrasonic scalpel or Cryo with Minimum bleeding, Minimum heat generated at the operation site, Minimum post-operative pain.
 Now practising in most of the Hospitals.

 - Ultrasonic Scalpel: Minimum bleeding and Moderate Post Operative Pain.

 - LASER: Minimum bleeding but more tonsillectomy pain.
 Not routinely done now.

 Post Operative Management:

 - Keep the patient in lateral position until full recovery from anaesthesia.